4.2 Vital Signs & Measurement

 Measuring Pulse and Respirations

-The radial pulse at the wrist is the routine site; the apical pulse, heard with a stethoscope over the heart, is used for irregular rhythms or before certain medications.
-Count a regular pulse for 30 seconds and multiply by 2; count an irregular pulse for a full 60 seconds.
+The radial pulse, felt with the fingertips on the thumb side of the wrist, is the routine site.
+The apical pulse, heard with a stethoscope over the heart's apex, is used for irregular rhythms or before certain heart medications.
+For routine charting, count a regular pulse for 30 seconds and multiply by 2; count an irregular pulse for a full 60 seconds.
+On the NNAAP radial-pulse skill you count for a full minute, and your number must be within ±4 beats of the evaluator's.
+Note the rate, rhythm (regular/irregular), and force.

 Measuring Blood Pressure

-Blood pressure has two numbers: systolic (heart contracting, the top number) over diastolic (heart at rest, the bottom number).
+Blood pressure has two numbers: systolic (heart contracting, the top number) over diastolic (heart at rest, the bottom number), reported in mmHg.
 Accurate technique:

-• Resident seated and rested at least 5 minutes, legs uncrossed, feet flat.
+• Resident seated and rested at least 5 minutes, legs uncrossed, feet flat on the floor, back supported.

-• Bare upper arm supported at heart level.
+• Bare upper arm supported at heart level, palm up.

-• Correct cuff size — a cuff too small gives a falsely high reading; too large gives a falsely low one.
+• Correct cuff size — a cuff too small or too loose gives a falsely high reading; too large gives a falsely low one.

-• Never use an arm with an IV line, a dialysis shunt, a cast, or the affected (paralyzed) side.
+• Never use an arm with an IV line, dialysis shunt/fistula, cast, or the affected (paralyzed or post-mastectomy) side.

 Common Error Sources